Learn Java on Your Own in 20 Days – Free!

 3. Understand Arrays & String Manipulation in JAVA (Day: 4-5)

 Okay, now take a step forward and start to learn the concepts like Array, Strings, etc in JAVA.
 You’re required to understand how to create an Array & access its elements, Strings in JAVA, and other related concepts.
 Meanwhile, the working of Arrays in JAVA is different in comparison to C/C++ as in Java all arrays are dynamically allocated and various other features as well.
-Also, you can explore here some additional tips such as Type conversions, Scope of Variables, etc. to get your concepts more clear.
+Also, you can explore some additional tips such as Type conversions, Scope of Variables, etc. to clarify your concepts.

 - Arrays | Strings